We are at the point now where cryptocurrency has become so popular that there are coins created that are parody versions of other coins!

 The SHIB developers created their own ecosystem surrounding SHIB, creating two other tokens too: Leash and Bone.
 The creators also made their very own decentralized exchange, adorably named ShibaSwap.

 On ShibaSwap, users can stake, swap or deposit their tokens within a liquidity pool.

 Before we get into how we can go about mining SHIB coins, we first need to take a look at what mining in cryptocurrency is in general.

-Cryptocurrency mining is a broad definition in the crypto sphere, relating to how new units of each currency are validated and created.
+Cryptocurrency mining (see also ‘How To Build A Crypto Mining Rig‘) is a broad definition in the crypto sphere, relating to how new units of each currency are validated and created.

 Although mining immediately brings to mind the image of pickaxes and blistered hands, crypto mining involves a more digital approach wherein computer processors solve complex computational and mathematical problems.